firebase/genkit/docs/durable-flows.md

 const operation = await scheduleFlow(jokeFlow, 'banana', 10);
 ```

 ## Steps

-Steps of a flow are wrapper functions that offer specific functionality but universally all steps have built-in memoization -- results of execution of each step are memoized and if this step is executed again memoized value will be returned immediately.
-Universal memoization is a core/critical feature because each flow instance can be run more than once for the following reasons:
+Steps of a flow are wrapper functions that offer specific capabilities but
+universally all steps have built-in memoization -- results of execution of each
+step are memoized and if this step is executed again memoized value will be
+returned immediately.
+Universal memoization is a core feature because
+each flow instance can be run more than once for the following reasons:

-* flows are built on top of cloud task queues which offer "deliver at least once" guarantee
+*   flows are built on top of cloud task queues which offer "deliver at least
+    once" guarantee
-* some features (see below: interrupt, sleep, waitFor or various error retry feature) rely on the ability of the flow to be "interrupted" and then re-run again.
+*   Some features (see below: interrupt, sleep, waitFor or various error retry
+    feature) rely on the ability of the flow to be "interrupted" and then re-run
+    again.

-All logic that has side-effects or is expensive to perform must be defined as a step within a flow to avoid unnecessary/undesiriable repeated execution.
+All logic that has side-effects or is expensive to perform must be defined as a
+step within a flow to avoid unnecessary or undesirable repeated execution.

 ### run

 This is the simplest way to define a step.
 Step has a name and function.
 Memoization uses the run step name as a key.

 ```javascript
 export const myFlow = onScheduledFlow({ name: 'myFlow', input: z.string(), output: z.string() },